-This blog post will detail some of the features or aspects that might make a typical dryer the right choice for your needs.
+This blog post details features or aspects that make a typical dryer the right choice for your needs.
 You’ll also find some helpful dryer maintenance tips in order to care for this appliance and some possible fixes for scenarios where it might not be functioning properly.

 Table of Contents